 In particular, I seek to share and apply ideas about improving towns, cities and communities, and to help these ideas grow.
 I do that by writing, researching and explaining, connecting, training and encouraging, hosting conversations and events, speaking and listening.

-I am a writer, editor, facilitator and consultant specialising in regeneration and placemaking – in other words, how to make the places we live in better and enable the people who live there to create better lives for themselves.
+I am a writer, editor, researcher, facilitator and consultant specialising in regeneration and placemaking – in other words, how to make the places we live in better and enable the people who live there to create better lives for themselves.
 I help to influence national policy development and local action, and find ways to join the two up.

 Through Urban Pollinators I help people and organisations develop and share learning and good practice, communicate in language people of all backgrounds can understand, manage editorial and communications projects – and much more!

 I am a Fellow of the RSA, a voluntary board member at the Centre for Local Economic Strategies, and an external adviser to the Department of Urban Studies and Planning at the University of Sheffield.
 I am currently completing a PhD at the Centre for Regional Economic and Social Research at Sheffield Hallam University, examining how institutional change enables and constrains progress towards a low carbon future.

 Picture courtesy of Nicole Maslin